Camp Matik Review

 For years one big concern about mechanical assisted braking devices was that the static arrest of the rope increased impact forces on climber, belayer, and gear.
 The Matik claims to solve this issue with a gradual camming action.
 In our tests, a couple more inches of rope passed through the Matik in a catch than with the other assisted braking devices.
-Theoretically, this should decrease impact forces, but we hesitate to say whether this will make a significant difference in real-world applications.
+Theoretically, this should decrease impact forces, but we hesitate to say whether this will make a significant difference in real-world applications, as rope elongation and dynamic belaying techniques already go a long way to reducing impact forces in the case of a fall.
+How much the couple inches of slip through the device adds to these factors probably cannot be quantified.
 The Matik is approved for rope diameters from 8.6 to 10.2 mm, with Camp claiming 8.6 to 9.6 mm as ideal.

-The Matik, Edelrid Eddy, and Petzl GriGri+ have lowering levers with anti-panic mechanisms designed to prevent belayers from lowering climbers too fast.
+The Matik has a lowering lever with an anti-panic mechanism designed to prevent belayers from lowering climbers too fast.
 If you pull the lever back too far, the cam locks and the lever must be released before you can begin lowering again.
-This does add some margin safety by preventing the injuries that can result when an inexperienced belayer pulls aggressively and drops their partner to the ground.
+This does add some margin of safety by preventing injuries that can result when an inexperienced belayer pulls aggressively and drops their partner to the ground.

-For our experienced testers though, this feature created some frustration.
-In order to lower a climber efficiently, the lever must stay within a narrow range that differs depending on rope diameter, stiffness, and friction.
+For our experienced testers, though, this feature created some frustration.
+To lower a climber efficiently, the lever must stay within a narrow range that differs depending on rope diameter, stiffness, and friction.
 Finding this sweet spot can be tricky at first, or in some high friction circumstances, completely impossible.
 In those cases, the cam can be depressed with your index finger to manually lower a climber.
 This creates its own panic problems and is painful on your finger.
-The sweet spot range on the Matik felt slightly narrower than the Eddy.
-However, with time our belayers were able to adjust to this range and lower their partners with a smoothness near that of a Petzl GriGri 2.
+The sweet spot range on the Matik felt slightly narrower than we found with other active assist devices that also share this feature.

 Auto-block (resistance belaying a second)

-The biggest problem with the Matik is price.
-At $200, this legitimate challenger to the GriGri costs twice as much as the 2 and $50 more than the +.
+The biggest problem with the Matik is the price.
+This legitimate challenger costs twice as much as the GriGri.
 However, for the extra money, we believe you receive a product that is better made and will last longer, improving its value.

-The Camp Matik impressed us with its sturdy construction and combination of safety features.
+The Matik impressed us with its sturdy construction and combination of safety features.
 Its anti-panic lowering lever and gradual camming action are sure to prevent some real-world injuries, though these benefits do come with drawbacks.
-It's heavy, 9.7 oz, and not quite as smooth as the GriGri 2.
-Also, we suspect the $200 price tag will be a deal breaker for many shoppers.
+It weighs 9.7 ounces and is not quite as smooth as the GriGri.
+Also, we suspect the price tag will be a dealbreaker for many shoppers.
 Until that price comes down, the Matik is best suited for users whose sole concern is safety.